Automattic/wp-calypso/docs/fallback-development-workflow.md

 ### 3. View in IE

-Run `npm run start-fallback` on the host machine.
+Run `yarn start-fallback` on the host machine.
 Open Internet Explorer in the your VM (you'll need to search using the Start menu because Edge is the default browser) and navigate to `calypso.localhost:3000`.